Corentin-Vidick/Project2-Battleship/README.md

 - Intelecutal property
   - All images and text are property of the developer, Corentin Vidick
-  - GitPod repository can be found at [Repository](https://github.com/Corentin-Vidick/Project2-Battleship) solely developed by Corentin Vidick from 06/11/2022 based on [Initial repository](https://github.com/Corentin-Vidick/bataille-navale) solely developed by Corentin Vidick from 13/12/2022.
+  - GitPod repository can be found at [Battleship repository](https://github.com/Corentin-Vidick/Project2-Battleship) solely developed by Corentin Vidick from 06/11/2022 based on the [Initial repository](https://github.com/Corentin-Vidick/bataille-navale) solely developed by Corentin Vidick from 13/12/2022.